-Sixty-two percent (62%) of the respondent represent a department with eight probation officers or less, with one-half of those representing departments with three probation officers or less.
-Departments with 16 or more probation officers represented 28% of the respondents.
+Over one-half of the respondents represent a department with eight probation officers or less.
+Departments with 16 or more probation officers represented nearly 30% of the respondents in each survey.

-Additionally, the majority of the respondents (74%) represent departments that are unified with both adult and juvenile probation under one chief probation officer.
+Additionally, the majority of the respondents (over 70% in each survey) represent departments that are unified with both adult and juvenile probation under one chief probation officer.